-Ovarian cancer patients have lower mortality rates when treated at high-volume hospitalsNovember 8th, 2012 in Cancer /
+Ovarian cancer patients have lower mortality rates when treated at high-volume hospitalsNovember 8, 2012 in Medicine & Health / Cancer

 A study by researchers at the Herbert Irving Comprehensive Cancer Center (HICCC) at NewYork-Presbyterian/Columbia University Medical Center, recently e-published ahead of print by the Journal of Clinical Oncology, suggests that women who have surgery for ovarian cancer at high-volume hospitals have superior outcomes than similar patients at low-volume hospitals.

 The improved survival rate is not dependent on a lower rate of complications following surgery, but on the treatment of the complications.
 In fact, patients with a complication after surgery at a low-volume hospital are nearly 50 percent more likely to die as a result of the complication than patients seen at high-volume hospitals.

 "It is widely documented that surgical volume has an important effect on outcomes following surgery," said lead author Jason D. Wright, MD, the Levine Family Assistant Professor of Women's Health and the Florence Irving Assistant Professor of Obstetrics and Gynecology at CUMC, a gynecologic oncologist at NYP/Columbia, and a member of the HICCC.